-Because I know many of us struggle with this question ” what to cook today?”
+Because I know many of us struggle with the question: ” What should I cook today?”
 I promise to try posting more in this section.

-Today I have used the magic wand and transformed a posh meal into a family one.
+Today I used my magic wand and transformed a somewhat posh dish into a family meal.
 It’s about cooking duck breast fillets.
 I know it’s often seen together with a sweet sauce like plum, cherry or orange sauce.
 It’s not bad at all but children usually don’t like this kind of combination.
 Do they?!

-So, what about duck breast with home made fries and cornmeal bread?
-Add some pickles too.
+So, how about duck breast with homemade fries and cornmeal bread?
+Maybe add some pickles too.
 Well, let’s start!

-All you have to do it’s to make sure you score the fatty skin and put some nice spices on your meat.
-Would be great if you don’t pierce the actually meat as it will loose all the juices and flavors when cooking.
+All you have to do is to make sure you remove the fatty skin and put some nice spices on your meat.
+Make sure you don’t pierce the actual meat as it will lose all the juices and flavours when cooking.
 Spices can be just salt and black pepper.
 I’ve used them both plus thyme and paprika.
-Weird mix, isn’t so?
-I can’t help it…to much traces from everywhere I’ve been plus a Romanian heart beating so hard that the Latin blood it’s coming out.
+Weird mix, isn’t it?
+I can’t help it… too many influences from everywhere I’ve been plus a Romanian heart beating so hard that the Latin blood is coming through.

 If the meat is frozen make sure you defrost it first.
 It really makes the difference.
-On many packages is written to preheat a pan first.
-If you want a tender meat put the meat in the cold frying pan.
-Reason being that the meat start releasing the fat slowly and gradually.
+If you want it to be tender, put the meat in the cold frying pan, no need to preheat.
+Reason being that the meat starts releasing fat slowly and gradually.
 Make sure you don’t add any other oil or fats.
-Cook the fillets until the skin is golden and crispy, this should happen in 7-9 min.
+Cook the fillets until the skin is golden and crispy, this shouldn’t take more than 7-9 min.

-Meanwhile preheat your oven to 180°C and place the fillets inside for another 5-7 min depends on how you prefer it, medium or well done.
-You might want to keep the fat left in the pan for your next roast potatoes.
+Meanwhile, preheat your oven to 180°C and place the fillets inside for another 5-7 min depending on how you prefer it, medium/rare or well done.
+You might want to keep the fat left in the pan for your roasted potatoes.

 Making your own chips will beat any famous brand ones.

-Fries, everyone knows to peel some potatoes.
+Fries, everyone knows how to peel potatoes.
 Cut them as you wish, any shape will do.
 We like the Maris Piper potatoes but the Red ones are really good too.

 Mămăligă – yummy

-Now, cornmeal bread or how in Romania it’s called “mămăligă”.
+Now, cornmeal bread or how we call it “mămăligă”.
 Or, even Italians love it and they call it ” polenta “.
-Let’s make it clear…the recipe for mămăligă is not for Romanians.
+Let’s make it clear… the recipe for “mămăligă” is not just for Romanians.

-That is because any Romanian is having this kind of bread at least once per week since they were born if not daily in some cases.
-And there are no ready meals or ready made for this bread.
+And there are no ready meals or a ready-made version of it.
 You must make it yourself.
-So, make sure you got some corn flour in your house if not you can find it at the big stores that are having international foods section.
-Attention, it’s not the corn flour you use to thicken up soups and sauces but a proper corn meal flour.
-It should be the one with larger particles, don’t try with fine ground as it won’t work.
+So, make sure you got some corn flour in your house, if not you can find it in any big store that has an international food section.
+Attention, it’s not the corn flour you use to thicken up soups and sauces but a proper cornmeal flour.
+It should be the one with larger particles, don’t try with the fine ground one as it won’t work.

-You decided you want to try it but the sides don’t sound that good for your family.
-Don’t panic!
+If you decide you want to try it but the sides don’t sound that good to your family… Don’t panic!
 Just add your personal touch.
-Use your imagination as it works easily with rice, mash, any steamed vegetables, grilled mushrooms, red wine sauce and list goes on.
+Use your imagination as it works easily with rice, mashed potatoes, and steamed vegetables, grilled mushrooms, red wine sauce and list goes on.